Kokuydynkol

 Kokuydynkol (Кокуйдынколь) is a salt lake in the Moiynkum District, Jambyl Region, Kazakhstan.

 Moiynkum village is located 80 km to the southeast of the lake and Ulanbel 60 km to the WNW.

 Geography

 Kokuydynkol lies at the northern edge of the Moiynkum Desert, in the lower Chu river basin.
 It is located less than 5 km to the south of the Chu river channel, and 55 km upriver from lake Zhalanash.
-There is an elongated island in the middle of the lake, and a small peninsula in the northern shore.
+Both lakes are on the left side of the Chu channel.
+There is an elongated island in the middle of Kokuydynkol, and a small peninsula in the northern shore.

 Kokuydynkol is dry most of the year.
 On average the lake has water right after the melting of the snows, between March and the beginning of May.
 By June its waters evaporate and it becomes a huge salt flat.

 Fauna

 Groups of demoiselle cranes have been recorded by the lake during their yearly migration.